yusufinc/BookStoreAPI/README.md

 ## 🔗 Database Connection

 The application uses SQL Server hosted on Render.com.
-You can connect to the database using DBeaver with the following credentials:
+You can connect to the database using DBeaver.

-- Host: [Your Render.com database host]
-- Port: 5432
-- Database: [Your database name]
-- Username: [Your username]
-- Password: [Your password]

 ## 📝 License